gabrielchl/intellij-pets/README.md

 ## Features
 - A pet that walks around, sits, follows you, interacts with you, basically a fwend
-- Pet variants: 5 cats, bunny, chicken, axolotl, hedgehog, 5 dogs
+- Pet variants: 5 cats, bunny, chicken, axolotl, hedgehog, 5 dogs, etc.
 - Pet scale setting, to adjust the size of your pet

 ## How to use